IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/14_Upload onboard memory data from flowmeter.md

   - Upload historical data to the IoT server with onboardtask
   - Historical data log to SQL Server PeriodLog table
   - If the SQL server is not available, the data is stored in the onboard storage of the IoT Server
-  - When the SQL server connection is restored, the data is uploaded from the onboard storage to the SQL server.
+  - When the SQL server is reconnected, the data is uploaded from the onboard storage to the SQL server.

 Prerequisites:

   - Installed SQL Server 2019 Express (Create empty IoT Server database)
+  - IoT Server connects to Flow meter on RS485 serial cable
+  - Configure IoT Server with IoT Explorer

 ## Example: